 The reason for the popularity of the hot working process over the cold working one can be fully realized when you compare aluminium extrusion to squeezing toothpaste out of its tube.
 It is much easier to extrude the metal when it is malleable, meaning that it must have been heated to a certain temperature.

 Finally, the aluminium will pass through an extrusion and drawing process that runs almost parallel to each other.
 This is the final step in the whole extrusion process and is the step that gives the metal its entire shape.
 Deep drawing, for example, is used give the metal a cup, conical tapered, cylinder and seamless tube shape.
-For less curved shapes, Aluminum Extrusions For Glass the drawing process is skipped.
+For less curved shapes, Where To Buy Aluminum Extrusion the drawing process is skipped.